sariabod/dend-capstone/README.md

 ![Sample Results 3](results2.png)

 ## Scaling
-Since this system is build on Spark and Airflow it is very much horizontally scalable.
-Airflow can handle millions of records.
+Since this system is built on Spark and Airflow it is very much horizontally scalable.
+Airflow can handle the processing of millions of records.

 [Benefits of Airflow](https://www.xenonstack.com/insights/what-is-apache-airflow/)